TheDec0ded1/resounding-modern-warfare/README.md

 # Latest Update

-I am experimenting with adding attachments, magazines, and hopefully guns.
-At the moment they'll just be reskinned versions of existing models, until I can figure out how on earth to work the animation/positioning system __without__ manually inputting and individually testing each value until it looks right.
+I am experimenting with adding attachments, magazines, and guns.
+At the moment they'll just be altered versions of existing models, until I can figure out how on earth to work the animation system __without__ manually inputting and individually testing each value until it looks right.

 ---